 A Stanford undergraduate education is rigorous and defined by the inherent freedom and flexibility enjoyed by students as they delve into the subjects about which they are most passionate—forging meaningful relationships with their talented peers and lauded faculty along the way.

 Grounded in the liberal arts, the Stanford curriculum is designed to achieve balance between depth of knowledge acquired through specialization and breadth of knowledge gained through exploration.
-It permits each student to plan an individual program of study that takes into account personal educational goals, prior experience, and future aims.
-And it is an education that broadens the student’s understanding and awareness in each of the major areas of human experience, significantly deepens understanding, and prepares him or her for a lifetime of continual learning.
+It permits each student to plan an individual program of study that takes personal educational goals, prior experience, and future aims into account.
+And it’s an education that broadens the student’s understanding and awareness in each of the major areas of human experience, significantly deepens understanding, and prepares him or her for a lifetime of continual learning.

 Many students supplement this already robust education through high-level research, even as undergraduates.
-In fact, Stanford has more funding available for undergraduate research—more than $5 million per year—than most colleges or universities in the nation.
-Students usually write proposals (with advice from faculty sponsors) to have their projects funded, which can cover such expenses as travel and equipment and allows students to devote their full attention to their research.
+In fact, Stanford has more funding available for undergraduate research—more than $5.6 million per year—than most colleges or universities in the nation.
+Students usually write proposals (with advice from faculty sponsors) to have their projects funded, which can cover expenses such as travel andequipment and allows students todevote their full attention to their research.

-Stanford students and faculty come to campus from a vast range of backgrounds and all over the world.
-Undergraduates represent 50 states and 76 countries; approximately 17% are the first in their family to attend college, and about 50% are persons of color.
+Stanford students and faculty cometo campus from a vast range of backgrounds and all over the world.
+Undergraduates represent 50 states and 76 countries; approximately 18% are the first in their family to attend college, and about 11% are international students.
 But diversity at Stanford means more than geographic, racial, or ethnic differences.
 The Stanford community embraces a wide array of socioeconomic, religious, cultural, and educational experiences.